 - Student Accounting Organization

-- Earn class credit by managing part of ACU’s endowment in an investment fund currently valued at more than $1 million.
+- Earn college credit while managing part of ACU’s endowment in an investment fund currently valued at $1.8 million.

 - Meet the Firm Night

 - Meet with public accounting firms prior to graduation in order to network for internships and jobs.